-MTCM is a 4-5 year Master's degree program that prepares students for both California & National licensing exams.
-During the 4.5 years of study to receive a Master's of Traditional Chinese Medicine, Aaron successfully completed intensive Medical Internships in hospitals and clinics in both China and Taiwan and received certification from Five Branches University in 5-Element Acupuncture.
+MSTCM is a 4-5 year Master's degree program that prepares students for both California & National licensing exams.
+During the 4.5 years of study to receive a Master's of Traditional Chinese Medicine, Dr. Aaron successfully completed intensive Medical Internships in hospitals and clinics in both China and Taiwan and received additional certification from Five Branches University in 5-Element Acupuncture.

-While attending Five Branches University, Aaron's clinical experience focused on Pain Management, Stress/Anxiety Relief, Chronic Illnesses/Internal Medicine and 5-Element Acupuncture (which deals primarily with mental-emotional ailments).
+While attending Five Branches University, Aaron's clinical experience focused on Pain Management, Stress/Anxiety Relief, Chronic Illnesses/Internal Medicine, Women's health and 5-Element Acupuncture (which deals primarily with mental-emotional ailments).

 Bachelor's of Psychology (B.A.).
-Aaron primarily studied Psychology and Literature at the Liberal Arts school, St. John's University.
+Dr. Aaron received a President's Scholarship to attend the liberal arts school, St. John's University, where he primarily studied Psychology and Literature.
 While at St. John's, Aaron received Acupuncture for the first time and took his first Tai Chi and Zen Meditation courses.

-Certified Yoga Teacher (Sivananda Ashram, Madurai, India).
+Certified Yoga Teacher (CYT).
+Dr. Aaron participated in Yoga Teacher Training in India, at the Sivananda Ashram, Madurai, India.
 As a Yoga Teacher-practitioner and Tai Qi enthusiast, Aaron also likes to incorporate aspects of Yoga/Postural Therapy into his Oriental Medicine practice, when needed.
 As a meditator who has sat in silent meditation for literally thousands of hours on numerous, intensive 10, 20 and 30-day courses in India, Nepal, Japan, Korea, Taiwan, Sri Lanka, California and elsewhere, Aaron is truly passionate about bridging the gap between the mind and the body- and helping others to do so as well.

-While in my second year of college at age 19, I had a minor hip surgery that left me weak and in pain.
-My Allopathic Doc (MD) gave me pain killers and told me to rest for a few weeks.
+While in my second year of college at age 19- over 20 years ago now- I had a minor hip surgery that left me weak and in pain.
+My Allopathic Doc (MD) gave me strong pain analgesics (i.e. Codeine) and told me to rest for a few weeks.
 The problem with resting in bed with painkillers was that I still needed to attend classes, study and take tests.
 While the strong painkillers helped relieve the pain, they also left me very tired and foggy-headed....not a good recipe for study and test-taking success.